Alexander H. Stephens: Early career

 Stephens and fellow Georgia Representative Robert Toombs campaigned for the election of Zachary Taylor as president in 1848.
 Both were chagrined and angered when Taylor proved less than pliable on aspects of the Compromise of 1850.
-After Taylor supported the ratification of New Mexico’s anti-slavery state constitution and threatened to send troops to defend it against Texas’s territorial claims, Stephens published an open letter in the National Intelligencer calling for Taylor’s impeachment and warned that if the United States were to fire the first shots against Texas it would lead to the Southern states to secede from the Union.
+After Taylor supported the ratification of New Mexico's anti-slavery state constitution and threatened to send troops to defend it against Texas's territorial claims, Stephens published an open letter in the National Intelligencer calling for Taylor's impeachment, and he warned that if the United States were to fire the first shots against Texas it would lead to the Southern states to secede from the Union.
 Stephens and Toombs both supported said compromise between slave and free states, though they opposed the exclusion of slavery from the territories on the theory that such lands belonged to all of the people.
 The pair returned from the District of Columbia to Georgia to secure support for the measures at home.
-Both men were instrumental in the drafting and approval of the Georgia Platform, which rallied Unionists throughout the Deep South.
+Both men were instrumental in drafting and approving the Georgia Platform, which rallied Unionists throughout the Deep South.

 Stephens and Toombs were not only political allies but also lifelong friends.
 Stephens was described as "a highly sensitive young man of serious and joyless habits of consuming ambition, of poverty-fed pride, and of morbid preoccupation within self," a contrast to the "robust, wealthy, and convivial Toombs.
 But this strange camaraderie endured with singular accord throughout their lives."

-By this time, Stephens had departed the ranks of the Whig party, its Northern wing generally not amenable to some Southern interests.
-Back in Georgia, Stephens, Toombs, and Democratic Representative Howell Cobb formed the Constitutional Union Party.
-The party overwhelmingly carried the state in the ensuing election and, for the first time, Stephens returned to Congress no longer a Whig.
-Stephens spent the next few years as a Constitutional Unionist, essentially an independent.
-He vigorously opposed the dismantling of the Constitutional Union Party when it began crumbling in 1851.
-Political realities soon forced the Union Democrats in the party to affiliate once more with the national party, and by mid-1852, the combination of both Democrats and Whigs, which had formed a "party" behind the Compromise, had ended.
+By this time, Stephens had departed the ranks of the Whig party, whose Northern wing generally was not amenable to some Southern interests.
+Back in Georgia, Stephens, Toombs, and Democratic U.S. Representative Howell Cobb formed the Constitutional Union Party.
+The party overwhelmingly carried the state in the ensuing election, and, for the first time, Stephens returned to Congress no longer a Whig.
+Stephens spent the next few years as a Constitutional Unionist.
+He vigorously opposed the dissolution of the Constitutional Union Party as it began to crumble in 1851.
+Political realities soon forced the Union Democrats in the party to affiliate once more with the national party, and, by mid-1852, the combination of both Democrats and Whigs, which had formed a party behind the Compromise, had ended.